riverbonilla1504/music_reproductor/README.md

     ```bash
     npm install

-3. Create a .env file in the root (src) directory and add your YouTube API key:
+3. Create a .env file in the root directory and add your YouTube API key:
     ```bash
     REACT_APP_YOUTUBE_API_KEY=your_api_key_here